Global Learning

 Tuguldur Yondonjamts

-Separated Geography from a Poem was organized within a Herron's international artist-in-residence series.
+Separated Geography from a Poem was organized within an international artist residency series.
 Inspired by the Mongolian historical epic "Khan Kharangui [King Darkness]," Tuguldur Yondonjamts explores boundless travel, imaginations of space and distance, and various types of communication through interdisciplinary research in archeology, material studies, and art.

 View the virtual exhibition